baswijdenes/Optimized.Aza/readme.md

 # Optimized.Aza
 This module is meant for the [Azure REST API](https://docs.microsoft.com/en-gb/rest/api/azure/).

+But can also be used for other Azure REST API's like the [Azure Storage API](https://docs.microsoft.com/en-us/rest/api/storageservices/).

 * If you want to know more about how to log in via a Client Secret (even with Delegated permissions), follow this **[link](https://bwit.blog/delegated-permissions-with-a-client-secret-by-adding-roles-to-a-service-principal/)**.
 * If you want to know more about how to log in via MFA with a RedirectUri, follow this **[link](https://bwit.blog/how-to-start-with-microsoft-graph-in-powershell/#I_will_use_credentials)**.